mgeramb/SonosArduinoLocalUpnpAPI/README.md

 # SonosArduinoLocalUpnpAPI
 Sonos-ESP inspired successor library for controlling Sonos speakers over the unofficial local UPnP API.
+The library can be used with the [platformio](https://platformio.org) visual code plugin for projects based on the arduino framework.

 ## Warning
 This library uses an unofficial API.